History

 October 6-7

-- Lizzy McAlpine makes her Troubadour debut and brings out special guests, FINNEAS, Jacob Collier, & John Mayer over the course of the two special nights!
+- Lizzy McAlpine makes her Troubadour debut and brings out special guests, FINNEAS, Jacob Collier, & John Mayer throughout the two special nights!

 October 18